elven-js/elvenjs-website/src/docs/sdk-reference.md

 </html>
 ```

 You can also see the transaction instance here.
-There is a couple of classes exported from erdjs.
+There is a couple of classes exported from sdk-js.
 You can think of them as helper tools for data preparation.
 More about them later.

 ### Query smart contracts